MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/analyze-business-processes.md

    ![Select business process](../images/wpa/tutorials/select-filters-2.png)

 5. In the field on the right, select a business process.
+Only business processes in the "Ready" state are available for selection.

 6. Finish defining your query and select **Run**.